CivicActions/style-guide/docs/README.md

 # Welcome

-Welcome to the CivicActions style guide!
+Welcome to the CivicAction company style guide.
+This guide will help you create materials that are consistent with the CivicActions brand.

+Please use this brand guide as a reference when writing or designing materials that represent CivicActions.